alexandruvalentin/Citizfied/TEST.md

     > Tested and validated with W3C CSS Validator.
 Only errors displayed are warnings concerning the vendor prefixes, which can be ignored.

   - ### JavaScript :heavy_check_mark:
-    > Javascript methods and functions were tested for the expected outcome in the console using the console.log() command.
+    > Javascript methods and functions were tested for the expected outcome in the console using the console.log() command and the code was validated with [JSHint](https://jshint.com/).

   - ### Python :heavy_check_mark:
     > Python has been validated during building process by **VSCode** integrated extensions **[Pylint](https://www.pylint.org/)** and **[Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)**, which are in compliance with PEP8 style guide. **No errors or issues**.